 - Players will proceed to play simultaneously by placing one card each on either of the center pile.
 It can be greater or lesser value than the card in the center.
-Aces can be valued both high and low which means you can play either a King or a 2.
+Aces can be valued high and low, which means you can play either a King or a 2.

-- When a player runs out of cards in both his hands and side pile, he must slap both the side piles and shout “Speed” to win the game.
+- When a player runs out of cards from his hands and the side pile, he must slap both the side piles and shout “Speed” to win the game.